ncusi/MSR_Challenge_2024/README.md

 ### No cloned repositories in DVC

-Because DVC does not handle well dangling symlinks (which happens in some repositories) inside directories to be put in DVC storage[^1] , and because of the space limitations, cloned repositories of projects included in the DevGPT dataset are not stored in DVC.
+Cloned repositories of projects included in the DevGPT dataset are not stored in DVC.
+This is caused by space limitations and DVC inability to handle dangling symlinks inside directories to be put in DVC storage[^1].

-To make it possible to depend on repositories being cloned, the clone_repos stage in addition to cloning repositories also creates JSON file containing the summary of the results.
-This file (`data/repositories_download_status.json`) is then used to mark that certain stages of DVC pipeline need to have those repositories cloned.
-This file is stored neither in Git (thanks to `data/.gitignore`), not in DVC (thanks to being marked as `cache: false`).
+Therefore, the clone_repos stage clones the repositories and creates JSON file containing the summary of the results.

+The file (`data/repositories_download_status.json`) indicates that certain stages of DVC pipeline need to have those repositories cloned.
+This file is neither stored in Git (thanks to `data/.gitignore`), nor in DVC (since it is marked as `cache: false`).

 If you are interested only in modifying those stages that do not require cloned repositories (those that do not use `git`, see